jamesstaub/euclip/README.md

   - a toggle should default to "replace existing script"
   - users can save their own scripts to their "collections"

+Track Footer
+  - each section (source, sequencer, controls) should display "Script Variables" in a list styled in the same color as the syntax highlight in the actual script editor
+  - the Script Wrapper gets a collapsable menu with all available variables and their values

 Track Nodes
   - Track NodeTab UI
   - hover over node tabs to show cracked uui and selectors
   -
 Track Controls
   - Move Sampler filepath to track control (with source node attribute)
   - When a sampler is present, add a new footer menu button for Sample Editor (start, end, slice manager)
-  - Oscillators also get Track Controls to control their type.
+  - Oscillators also get Track Controls to control their type. (if the script contains a generic oscillator macro)
+  - implement "functions" [buttons to apply prest shapes like triangle, sine or randomize]
+  - copy/paste single control

+Presets:
+  - finish implementing, include all node attributes in presets (at least for one section of them to learn the nodes)

 Project
-  - Save "Snapshots"
+  - Save "Snapshots" (need to plan this out to work with concurrent editing, permissions)
   - Arrange mode: chain multiple projects together
   - Rails Action Cables for live editing